Kelin2025/nanotween/README.md

 ## Is it small enough?

-I made some researches with bundlephobia and size-limit and I can say
+I made some researches with [bundlephobia](https://bundlephobia.com) and [size-limit](https://github.com/ai/size-limit) and here's what I can say
 > **For now, NanoTween is the smallest tweening library on NPM**
 ```
 library    ¦ size